 - security measures for our website (see the Your privacy on the internet section for more information).

 We will review and update our security measures from time to time.

 In addition, we will review the personal information held by us from time to time, ensuring that information which is no longer needed for a purpose for which it was initially collected is destroyed or de-identified (provided it is lawful for us to do so).

-In the provision of legal services, we are required to keep information for at least 7 years.
-We may need to keep information longer than this for business reasons.
+In the provision of legal services, we are required to keep information for at least seven (7) years following completion of the relevant services.
+We may need to keep this information longer for business reasons.

 Carter Newell takes care to ensure that the information you provide to us via our website is protected.
 For example, our website has electronic security systems in place, including the use of firewalls.